tokenized/smart-contract/pkg/spynode/README.md

 From then on it processes tx and blocks as they are announced/propagated.

 Life of a tx:
-	ListenerMsgTx message notifies you of a new tx.
-	Tx is either confirmed in a block or cancelled (conflicting tx confirmed) If confirmed:
-		ListenerMsgTxConfirm message notifies you of the confirm with the tx id The previous ListenerMsgBlock message tells you which block it was confirmed in.
-		At this point you need to call Node.MarkRelevantTX if you want to be notified of reorgs for this tx.
+	The `HandleTx` callback function notifies you of a new tx.
+You must return true from this function if you want to receive further data about the state of this tx.
-		If a reorg effects this tx:
-			ListenerMsgTxRevert message notifies you it has been reverted.
-			If it is reconfirmed in the reorg, you will get another ListenerMsgTxConfirm message.
-	If canceled:
-		ListenerMsgTxCancel message notifies you that the tx is no longer valid and a conflicting tx has been mined.
+	The `HandleTxState` callback provides information about the state of a transaction.
+		`ListenerMsgTxStateSafe` means the tx has been seen at least `SafeTxDelay` milliseconds ago and no double spend attempts have been seen.
+It has also been verified by the trusted node.
+		`ListenerMsgTxStateUnsafe` means the tx has conflicting txs that have been seen attempting to spend at least one of the inputs of this tx.
+		`ListenerMsgTxStateConfirm` means the tx has been included in a block in the most POW chain.
+		`ListenerMsgTxStateRevert` means the tx was previously confirmed, but a reorg has caused it to go back to unconfirmed.
+This does not mean the tx is invalid.
+		`ListenerMsgTxStateCancel` means that a conflicting tx has been confirmed and this tx is not likely to be confirmed.
+It would require a reorg to remove the conflicting tx.

 Double spends:
 We currently have two ways of detecting double spends.